blacklightpy/vaultofknowledge/Effective Radiated Power.md

-Effective Radiated Power (ERP) is the percieved power of anetnna along the direction of its gain.
-Effective Isotropic Radiated Power (EIRP) is the same as ERP, except that the gain is measured relative to isotropic antennas (dBi), while ERP measures gain relative to half-wave dipole antennas (dBd).
+The Effective Radiated Power (ERP) is the percieved power of an antenna along the direction of its gain.
+The Effective Isotropic Radiated Power (EIRP) is the same as the ERP, except that the gain is measured relative to isotropic antennas (dBi), while ERP measures gain relative to half-wave dipole antennas (dBd).

 EIRP(dB) = ERP(dB) + 2.15 dB